"I am THE WAY and the Truth, and the Life. No one comes to the Father but through Me." (John 14:6)

 Parish Pilgrim Virgin - A statue of the Blessed Mother visits the households of the parish.
 These weekly visits are accompanied by the recitation of the rosary.

-Emmaus Retreats for Men and Women - These weekend retreats, conducted by lay people for lay people, call individuals to conversion and empower them to become active and committed members of the Church.
+Emmaus Retreats for Women - These weekend retreats, conducted by lay people for lay people, call individuals to conversion and empower them to become active and committed members of the Church.
 The monthly follow-up meetings provide support, friendship, and formation to strengthen the Christian journey.

 Days of Recollection/Reflection/Missions - Throughout the year days of recollection/reflection are scheduled for parishioners or for different groups within the parish community.
 These offer an opportunity to reflect and grow in prayer to those who are unable to attend an overnight retreat.